Skip to Content

 Pin on with ring hooks

-Pin-on hooks are one-of-a-kind hooks that are pinned to the backside of the curtain.
-They are designed to render your curtain suitable with various hooks without adding unsightly accessories to the curtain.
+Pin-on hooks are one-of-a-kind options that are pinned to the backside of the curtain.
+They are designed to render your curtain suitable with various hooks without adding unsightly accessories.

-The result is a smooth-hanging curtain that can potentially be used to conceal curtain hooks in particular.
-However, this is not always simple to accomplish and will require a little more effort to install than regular curtain hooks.
+The result is a smooth-hanging curtain that can potentially be used to conceal hooks in particular.
+However, this is not always simple to accomplish and will require a little more effort to install than regular variants.

 A pin-on hook is also defined as a layered metal wire with one side operating as a bent hook and the other as a pointed pin or prong.
-The pointed end is inserted into the top of the curtain, in a thickened section of fabric known as the curtain header, or into the drapery pleats.
+The pointed end is inserted into the top, in a thickened section of fabric known as the header, or into the drapery pleats.
 It is held in position by the thick material.
-When the curved piece is hung on a curtain rod, it suspends.
+When the curved piece is hung on a rod, it suspends.

-These hooks, also known as drapery pins, feature a sharp pin that goes up vertically to the upper end of the hook.
-Pinch-pleated drapes are hung with pin-on hooks from a traversing rod or tabbed rings on a fancy round-shaped rod.
+They are also known as drapery pins, feature a sharp pin that goes up vertically to the upper end of the hook.
+Pinch-pleated drapes are hung with pin-on options from a traversing rod or tabbed rings on a fancy round-shaped rod.

 Pin-on attachment hook